vibneiro/dispatching/README.md

 ## Benchmarks

-Benchmarks were written on JMH framework and run on iMac i5 CPU @ 2.50GHz (4 core) 18 GB Yosemite.
+Benchmarks were written on JMH framework and run on iMac Core i5 CPU @ 2.50GHz (4 cores) 8 GB, Yosemite OS.
 For testing I used the following params:
  - bounded, unbounded caches;
  - 2 executors (ThreadPoolExecutor, ForkJoinPool);
  - 32 user threads
- - 3 test-cases: 1) a single queue 2) 1 time-queue (1 task per queue).
-3) randomly filled multiple queues
+ - 3 test-cases:
+   1) A single queue: putting new tasks always to the same dispatchId.
+   2) One time-queue (queue.size = 1): dispatchId is always incremented by 1.
+   3) Randomly filled multiple queues: a finite set of dispatchIds.

 [java 7 Benchmarks](https://github.com/vibneiro/dispatching/tree/master/benchmarks-java-7)